Velanco7/GeneFuse_Public/README.md

 # 🧬 GeneFuse

-**GeneFuse** is a bioinformatics tool under active development that identifies and analyzes potential gene fusion events.
-The pipeline integrates protein domain analysis, genomic neighborhood exploration, and sequence similarity to help infer the function of uncharacterized proteins or fusion events.
+**GeneFuse** is a bioinformatics tool under active development that identifies and analyses potential gene fusion events.
+The pipeline integrates protein domain analysis, genomic neighbourhood exploration, and sequence similarity to help infer the function of uncharacterized proteins or fusion events.

 > **Status**: In development 🚧
 > Author: Velanco Fernandes